Heston Blumenthal: Royal patronage

 In 2009, for a private party held during Ascot week, Blumenthal was invited to cook a meal for Queen Elizabeth II at Windsor Castle.
 The menu included baked salmon, strawberry gateau and a starter, composed to look like a bowl of fruit, that consisted of offal and sweetbreads.
 He was selected to provide the picnic meal for participants in Queen's Diamond Jubilee celebrations, and was a guest in the Royal Box at the Queen's Diamond Jubilee concert in June 2012.

 Personal awards

 In 2004, Blumenthal won the Chef Award at the Catey Awards, joining chefs including Gordon Ramsay, Phil Howard and Raymond Blanc.
-In January 2006, Blumenthal was appointed an OBE in the New Years Honours List for his services to British Gastronomy.

 He has been awarded honorary degrees for his scientific approach to cooking.
 In July 2006, Blumenthal was presented with an honorary Doctor of Science degree by Reading University in recognition of his unique scientific approach to food and long-standing relationship with the University's School of Food Biosciences.
 Also in July 2006, Blumenthal was the first chef to be awarded an Honorary Fellowship by the Royal Society of Chemistry.
 Blumenthal received an honorary Master of Science from Bristol University in 2007.
 In December 2013, he was presented with an honorary Doctor of Science degree by the University of London, recognising his pioneering research and achievements in his field.
 In June 2013, the College of Arms granted Blumenthal a personal coat of arms.